-Also see COLAs by Plan
+Also see COLA Percentages by Plan—2019

 A COLA is an adjustment to your monthly benefit after you retire.
 The type of COLA you are eligible for depends on your retirement system and plan.

 All retirement plans we administer, with the exception of the Judges Retirement Fund, provide one or more COLAs.

 LEOFF Plans 1 and 2

 |TRS Plan 1

 |Adjusted Minimum Benefit||TRS Plan 1